CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 - _*SUPPORT*_: advising and communicating with the data depositor (requires knowledge of data management practices and the applicable instructions)
 - _*META*_: metadata editing & curation (requires META-SHARE permissions)
 - _*DISCUSS*_: Decisions about priorities, schedule and distribution of work (often requires a team meeting and/or consultation with leadership)
-- _*AGREEMENTS*_: negotiations and administration regarding deposition agreements, license conditions, data protection practices etc. (requires legal knowledge, may require the opinion of a legal expert at UHEL)
+- _*AGREEMENT*_: negotiations and administration regarding deposition agreements, license conditions, data protection practices etc. (requires legal knowledge, may require the opinion of a legal expert at UHEL, requires write access to the contract register at UHEL)
 - _*LEGAL*_: Legal decisions and formal contracts involving the University of Helsinki (requires a meeting with a legal expert)
 - _*PORTAL*_: editing web pages in the Portal (requires Portal permissions)
 - _*DB*_: modifying content in the resource database (requires Portal permissions)